20 pirate books for children

 Meet the Pirates by James Davies

 There’s fun on every page in this fact-laden history of pirates, from Viking times to the Golden Age of Piracy ending in 1720.
-Also featured are fascinating insights into pirate life, plunder, weapons, food, dress, and famous pirate men and women.
+Also featured are fascinating insights into pirate life, plunder, weapons, food, dress, and famous pirate people.
 This book is ideal as a topic book resource for research, and also a great addition to KS2 non-fiction libraries.

 Meet the Pirates by James Davies